-The nitrogen dioxide speciates into various forms of nitric oxides,
+The nitrogen dioxide speciates into various forms of nitric oxides, collectively referred to as 'NOx' that cannot be fully recovered.

 To eliminate NOx emissions to the environment, the HRP process was developed in-house by Metalor in 2000.
 This process has completely eliminated the use of nitric acid in gold refining.
 The process was then installed in the Metalor refineries in Marin (2003), the United States (2007), Hong Kong (2012), and Singapore (2017).
 As a result, total annual emissions of NOx have been reduced by at least 400 kg per year.